zalando/skipper/docs/reference/filters.md

 The filter consumes and drops the grant token request cookie to prevent it from leaking to untrusted downstream services.

-The filter must be used in conjuction with the [grantCallback](#grantCallback) filter where the OAuth2 provider can redirect authenticated users with an authorization code.
+The filter must be used in conjunction with the [grantCallback](#grantCallback) filter where the OAuth2 provider can redirect authenticated users with an authorization code.
+Skipper will make sure to add the `grantCallback` filter for you to your routes when you pass the `-enable-oauth2-grant-flow` flag.

 The filter may be used with the [grantClaimsQuery](#grantClaimsQuery) filter to perform authz and access control.